ga-wdi-pvd/sinatra-rest/rest.md

 your browser, enter a URL, and hit enter, you're actually making a GET request.

 ### REST Methods

+To better understand REST, the community has created another acronym called CRUD to better understand what each REST method does.

+You can dive deeper on REST and CRUD here at [RESTful Routing](http://restfulrouting.com/).

 REST defines five main methods, each of which corresponds to one of the CRUD functionalities.